uStudioCompany/formfish/README.md

 After that, the state of errors gets merged with the form state and you can access and handle them freely.

+## `useForm`

+To grab the state of your form from inside of it, use our `useForm` hook.
+It gives you whole form state and a `watch` method to look closer at the certain input with a provided `path` argument.

 ## Contributing

 If you are willing to become a contributor to this project or just have